Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Map Induction Task

 \section{Map Induction Task}

-We hypothesize that humans represent survey knowledge as composed of regions, where each region is either recognized as new or categorized as an instance of a previously learned region.
-For example, someone entering a new unit in an apartment building will likely recognize it as a new region, but after exploring several units, they will be able to predict the remaining floor-plan.
-One could also consider several possible floor plans consistent with prior observations -- for example, the right and the left wing of the building could mirror each other, or two types of units could occur in alteration, etc. In natural spaces, predictable structures occur in patterns of hills and valleys, branching riverbeds, and plants favoring certain features of the environment (see Figure~\ref{fig:intro}).
+The Map Induction Task (MIT) is designed to present subjects with novel environments and provide a context for learning novel spatial representations.
+We are especially interested in environments in which certain parts of the environment can be predicted from incomplete observations.
+For example, upon entering a unit in an apartment building a human will likely categorize it as a new region, but after exploring several units, one should be able to anticipate the remaining floor-plan, or even consider several possibilities consistent with prior observations -- such as, that the right and the left wing of the building could mirror each other.
+In nature, predictable structures occur in patterns of hills and valleys, branching riverbeds, and plants favoring certain features of the environment (see Figure~\ref{fig:intro}), which in theory can be probabilistic, rather than exactly structured repetitions.

-To study map induction during exploration, we have designed a Map Induction Task (MIT) in which subjects forage for rewards in novel, partially observable 3-dimensional environments.
-Each environment consists of repeating \textit{units} -- structural blocks which occur multiple times throughout the environment by design.
-All environments contain multiple rewards (diamonds), hidden in specific parts of each unit (see Figure~\ref{fig:task}B).
-The subjects have no advance knowledge of environment structure and are instructed to collect all diamonds while navigating the environments from a first-person perspective (see Figure~\ref{fig:task} C).
+The subjects' task is to forage for rewards in novel partially observable 3-dimensional environments, which contain multiple rewards.
+To keep each experiment duration under 45 minutes, in the current experiments each environment consisted of repeated \textit{units} -- structural blocks repeated throughout the environment (see Figure~\ref{fig:task}B).
+However, in theory the environment structure could be a probabilistic mixture of different parts.

+The subjects have no advance knowledge of the specific environment structure and are instructed to collect all diamonds (see Figure~\ref{fig:task} C).
 Subjects use a keyboard and mouse (or a trackpad) to navigate, which are standard navigation controls in first-person games.
-The distribution of rewards is initially unknown to the subjects but can be predicted from the layout of the environment -- for example, the rewards are placed in the same part of a unit each time a given unit occurs.
-While the MIT task can be completed without map induction or even without an explicit map representation -- for example, by following a wall -- such a naive strategy would take longer than selectively exploring only the parts likely to contain diamonds.
+The distribution of rewards is initially unknown to the subjects, but is predictable from the layout of the environment -- for example, the rewards may be placed in the same part of a unit each time a the unit occurs.
+While the MIT task can be completed without map induction, or even without an explicit map representation (e.g. by following a wall) such a naive strategy would take longer than selectively exploring only the parts likely to contain diamonds.
 Each trial continues either until all diamonds are collected or until a timeout is reached, whichever comes first.
-The timeouts are chosen to allow subjects enough time to collect all diamonds if searching exhaustively.